We are always looking for bright,

 energetic, new group members, who enjoy the sorts of things that we do,

-but can also bring new skills and
+but can also bring in new skills and ideas.

-- Postdoc
+- Postdocs,

-email to Prof.
+email to Eric

 - Prospective